nwpray/react-forms-system/README.md

 **Touched** - The control has fired the `onTouched` event

 **Pending** - One or more of the validators is still running.
-Pending is actually an array of timestamps signifying the start of a validation sequence.
-If the array is empty the validation is not pending otherwise at least one validation sequence is pending completion.

 **Valid** - All the validators return true or `isValidCheck` callback returns true

+These four validation states are also available globally to the whole form directly under the `validationState` key. a.k.a. `validationState.dirt` expresses whether or not the form is dirty.
+The meanings for the form level keys are the same.

 ```jsx
 // NameInputComponent.jsx